Modeling and Research

 Fax: +(954) 920 4268

-Prospective clients should be prepared to provide information that will enable STAR Center to determine the exact requirements (goals or purpose) of the project.
+Prospective clients should be prepared to provide the necessary information that will enable STAR Center to understand the purpose and objectives of the project to determine the exact requirements of their study.
 STAR Center maintains an extensive library of databases (geographic areas) available to the client.

 - Click here to see our list of U.S Geographic Databases